For holiday weekends or cookouts, most of us pick up cole slaw at the grocery store.

 The term got anglicized in the 18th century as cole slaw (and sometimes, cold slaw).

-Today in the U.S., cole slaw is a shredded cabbage salad with a mayonnaise-based dressing, often with shredded carrot.
+Today in the U.S., cole slaw is a shredded cabbage salad with a mayonnaise-based dressing, often with a shredded carrot.
 It can be made with red cabbage for more pizzazz, as in today’s recipe; but few people do so.

-Some people add fruits: diced mango or pineapple, raisins, sliced grapes, etc. We didn’t use them in the recipe because of the peanut dressing; but you can easily add dried cherries, raisins or other dried fruits.
+Some people add fruits: diced mango or pineapple, raisins, sliced grapes, etc. We didn’t use them in the recipe because of the peanut dressing; but you can easily add dried cherries, raisins, or other dried fruits.

 Coleslaw can be dressed with vinaigrette or mayonnaise.
 Some regional American recipes use mustard.

 This recipe for Thai-accented cole slaw is adapted from Beekman 1802.
-Thai ingredients like peanut butter, peanuts, ginger and soy sauce add flair; and the Thai-style dressing replaces the mayonnaise.
+Thai ingredients like peanut butter, peanuts, ginger, and soy sauce add flair; and the Thai-style dressing replaces the mayonnaise.